 - Under the 4thoption down – SITE SEARCH – make sure this is turned on and select SHOW ADVANCED SETTINGS

-- In here, add your SEARCH TERM QUERY PARAMETER and click SAVE.
+- Here, add your SEARCH TERM QUERY PARAMETER and click SAVE.

 The first 30 seconds of the video will demonstrate this:

 You’ll want to check that this is working when you’ve set it up so go back to your site and perform a search.
-Then, go back to your real-time reports and under the ‘Event countbyEvent name’ widget, you should see at least 1 event against event name:view_search_result:
+Then, go back to your real-time reports and under the ‘Event countbyEvent name’ widget, you should see at least 1 event against the event. name:view_search_result:

 To be sure that your search term has come through- click on theview_search_resultsevent and you should see the event parameterkey search_term, clicking on this, you should see the value (your search term- in this case, I searched for ‘site search’).
 Note- it might take a few minutes for the key and value to appear as you drill down.